Your Food, Simplified — movewell.

 Use the tare function every time

-Place your bowl or container on the scale first, then press tare (or zero) and it resets so it only weighs the food, not the container.
-Then add your food and you'll get an accurate reading.
-You can also tare multiple times in a row to add different ingredients to the same bowl without doing math.
+Place your bowl on the scale first, press tare to reset to zero, then add your food.
+You can tare multiple times in a row to add different ingredients without doing math.

 🍱